Bugra-sahin1/Student_Dataset_Analysis/README.md

 - Matplotlib / Seaborn
 - Scikit-learn
 - Jupyter Notebook

+## Collaboration
+This project was completed as a group assignment.

 - ## Notes
 This repository is shared for educational and portfolio purposes.